Nebula Awards Showcase 2005

 Nebula Awards Showcase 2005 is an anthology of award-winning science fiction short works edited by American writer Jack Dann.
 It was first published in trade paperback by Roc/New American Library in March 2005.

 Summary

-The book collects pieces that won or were nominated for the Nebula Awards for best novel, novella, novelette and short story for the year 2004, profiles of 2004 grand master winner Robert Silverberg and 2004 Author Emeritus Charles L. Harness, with representative early stories by both, various other nonfiction pieces related to the awards, and the two Rhysling Award-winning poems for 2003, together with an introduction by the editor.
+The book collects pieces that won or were nominated in the Nebula Awards for best novel, novella, novelette and short story categories for the year 2004, profiles of 2004 grand master winner Robert Silverberg and 2004 Author Emeritus Charles L. Harness, with representative early stories by both, various other nonfiction pieces related to the awards, and the two Rhysling Award-winning poems for 2003, together with an introduction by the editor.
 Not all nominees for the various awards are included, and the best novella and best novel are represented by excerpts.